akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Godfrey’s Arrival

 Godfrey reached Stanwey the next morning.
-He had ridden from Winchester as soon as the Queen’s warning reached him – a plot against “a son,” she had said – but the roads were dark and the winter mud deep.
+He had ridden from Westminster as soon as the Queen’s warning reached him – a plot against “a son,” she had said – but the roads were dark and the winter mud deep.

 The hall was dark.
 The fire was cold.
 The guards lay bound in the yard.
 The reeve and the cook were nowhere to be seen.